MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/mixed-license-plate-receiving.md

 - *Error*
 - *Received*

-If an *Execute deferred receiving \[License plate ID\]* batch job fails, the related **Mixed license plate receiving status** field is set to *Error*.
+If an *Execute deferred receiving \[Receiving processing ID\]* batch job fails, the related **Mixed license plate receiving status** field is set to *Error*.
 To view the reason for the failure, select the failed job, and then select **Processing errors**.
 Take the appropriate action to address the error (for example, by updating a line quantity or deleting a line).
 Then manually rerun the process by selecting **Complete license plate**.

+> [!TIP]
+> In case you would like to view the guid value *Receiving processing ID* used for the background processing task, you can simply get the column added into the the Mixed license plate receiving grid via the [personalization tools](../../fin-ops-core/dev-itpro/get-started/personalize-user-experience#personalization-tools.md).

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]